nordic16/cmus-cheat-sheet/README.md

 If not, make sure cmus is installed through the command ```cmus --version```.

 Congratulations, you've just installed cmus!
-Now it's time to add our music!
+Now it's time for an overview of how it works!

 # Overview